Canadian Unitarian Council: Principles and sources

 Grateful for the religious pluralism which enriches and ennobles our faith, we are inspired to deepen our understanding and expand our vision.
 As free congregations we enter into this covenant, promising to one another our mutual trust and support.

+Vision and Mission

+The CUC has two guiding documents; a vision statement which includes five aspirations, and a mission statement.

+The CUC's vision and mission statements as published in church literature and on the CUC website: